douglastofoli/douglastofoli/README.md

 ### 💡 Public projects I worked on

 - [gambiconf](https://github.com/gambiconf/gambiconf.github.io): GambiConf is a multilingual, technology-agnostic event.
 It focuses on the essence of the presented projects and the distinct nature of sessions.
+- [pescarte](https://github.com/peapescarte/pescarte-plataforma): The Pescarte Project is a mitigation measure required by the federal environmental licensing conducted by IBAMA.

 <br><br>